tbxiao/chauff.github.io/_posts/2018-08-07-sal-at-cikm.md

 <img src="https://chauff.github.io/img/cikm2018-learning-gains.png" width="500px">

-Across all conditions, participants in the *SE* have the largest percentage (>40%) of vocabulary items that remain unkown to them (knowledge levels 1/2).
-As expected in the video (+search) conditions this percentage is considerably lower (15%-20%) as all tested vocabulary items were mentioned in the video (that's a result of us defining the vocabulary terms).
-Interestingly, collaborative search did not help at all, two participants searching together gained the least knowledge.
+Across all conditions, participants in **SE** have the largest percentage (>40%) of vocabulary items that remain unkown to them (knowledge levels 1/2).
+As expected in the **V** (**+SE/SE20**) conditions this percentage is considerably lower (15%-20%) as all tested vocabulary items were mentioned in the video (that's a result of us defining the vocabulary terms).
+Interestingly, collaborative search (**CSE**) did not help at all, two participants searching together gained the least knowledge.
 Interestingly, despite achieving the least, the collaborative search participants were the ones that reported the least problems in their learning!

 ## Limitations, i.e. the road to future work